Last updated: 3 May 2026

 Flat roof insulation£150–£300/year1–2 days

-GBIS primarily covers cavity wall and loft insulation, as these offer the best energy efficiency improvements per pound spent.
-Solid wall insulation may be available for suitable properties.
+GBIS primarily covers cavity wall and loft insulation, as these offer the best energy efficiency improvements per pound spent. solid wall insulation grant may be available for suitable properties.

 GBIS vs ECO4: What's the Difference?